davidcreativeuk/nidirect-prototypeForm/README.md

 ## Using the protoype kit

-Once you have a local copy of the nidirect-prototypeForm repository you can start building your prototype in a HTML editor.
+Once you have a copy of the **nidirect-prototypeForm** repository on your computer you can start building your prototype in a HTML editor.

 Use the [user guide](./userGuide.md) for instructions on how to build your first prototype.